getsolus/solus-site.github.io/content/blog/2019-10-02-budgie-and-its-army-of-gnomes.md

 ### GNOME Stack Support

-Budgie 10.5.1 provides support for a multitude of GNOME stacks, allowing for an ever growing amount of Budgie users to get the latest updates!
+Budgie 10.5.1 provides support for several GNOME stack releases, allowing for an ever growing amount of Budgie users to get the latest updates!
 Budgie supports GNOME 3.30, 3.32, and now 3.34, including recent changes in GNOME Settings Daemon.

 Thanks to the folks over at Ubuntu Budgie for their patches, it's greatly appreciated!